|

 Finnish Pulla is a celebration bread braided beautifully like a wreath.
 It gets its nice flavor from the cardamom and it is adorned with crunchy almonds as finishing on top.

-But then, instead of freaking out, I have willed myself that it is better to relax and do some therapeutic kneading of dough, and maybe a little braiding for added fun.
+I have willed myself that it is better to relax and do some therapeutic kneading of dough, and maybe a little braiding for added fun.

 There is nothing cozier than being indoors on cold days, savoring the aroma of bread baking in the oven.
 It is a perfect day for this Finnish Pulla Bread, it seems.